Oxygen556/TheStashLanguagePack/README.md

 Open the currently used release of the Language Pack.

-Copy the New Release's contents and paste it into the currently used release of the Language Pack, REPLACE ALL files.
+Copy the New Release's ".txt" files and paste it into the currently used release of the Language Pack, REPLACE ALL files.

 -